S-J-K-F/KeyTD/README.md

 # 9/27 - Updated map.
 Udated pathing.
 UI mostly done 1:01:38
 # 9/30 - UI is done.
 Placing restections is started.
 1:09:52
 # 10/01 - Upgrading ui's looks and placement are done.
 1:21:47
+# 10/02 - Upgrading has more completed.
+Area placement colors are correct.
+Bullets go past towers.
+01:26:41